Managed Private Backup

 Main Features

-- 99.95% SLA platform installed in high availability architecture to avoid service disruptions
+- 99.95% SLA platform installed in high availability architecture to avoid service disruptions.

-- Ransomware protection with immutability settings
+- Ransomware protection with immutability settings.

 - Direct connectivity with access anywhere via Equinix Fabric